Raining in the Mountain

 Raining in the Mountain (空山靈雨) is a 1979 film written and directed by King Hu.
-The film was selected as the Hong Kong entry for the Best Foreign Language Film at the 52nd Academy Awards, but was not accepted as a nominee.
+The film is a Hong Kong-Taiwanese co-production.
+It was selected as the Hong Kong entry for the Best Foreign Language Film at the 52nd Academy Awards, but was not accepted as a nominee.

 Synopsis

 The story of a secluded Ming Dynasty monastery which rests on a mountain.
 A corrupt general and an ambitious esquire arrive there and quickly employ martial artists to help steal a sacred handwritten scroll of Tripitaka hidden in the monastery's library.
 Meanwhile, the abbot of the monastery looks for a successor, and he sets his sight on a man falsely accused by the corrupt general of being a thief and condemned some time ago.
 The man has just been released from prison and comes to the monastery to seek a peaceful life.
 The abbot names the former convict as his successor, and this action sets in motion a series of betrayals and murders in the struggle for the invaluable Tripitaka scroll.